13. Paths Cross

 Only when she got into the house would she take her phone out.
 (She had promised to call her Mom.)

-With the big house key held tightly in her palm, she concentrated on not smiling.
-Didn’t want to look silly, sitting there smiling while Erin stared out the window.
+Didn’t want to look dorky, sitting there smiling while Erin stared out the window.
 (She was still so sad, missing her Grammy.)

 Yes, I’m really doing this all by myself, she thought.